CorticosteroidsSee all parts of this guide Hide guide parts

 A high dose of inhaled steroids can sometimes cause more serious side effects but this is rare.

 Steroids that are injected into muscles and joints may cause some pain and swelling at the site of the injection.
 However, this should pass within a few days.

-Steroid injections can also cause muscle or tendon weakness, so you may be advised to rest the treated area for a few days after the injection.
-Other possible side effects in the area where the injection is given.
+Steroid injections can also cause muscle or tendon weakness.
+This means you may be advised to rest the treated area for a few days after the injection.
+Other possible side effects in the area where the injection is given can include:

 - thin skin that bruises easily